Unlock your property’s potential with home equity loans in Costa Rica

 What does “Loan to Value” mean?

-Loan to value (LTV) is a number obtained by dividing the Loan Amount by The Property’s Value.
+Loan-to-value (LTV) is a ratio obtained by dividing the Loan Amount by The Property’s Value.
 For example, if your property is worth $200,000 USD and you want to borrow $50,000 USD, then your loan’s LTV is 25%.
-The lower the loan to value, the easier your loan is to fund and the better the rates and terms.
+The lower the loan-to-value, the easier your loan is to fund and the better the rates and terms.

 How do you value my property?

 We perform a site inspection.
 With many years of experience in Costa Rican Real Estate, we can give an accurate assessment of your property.
-Usually, one of our analysts will view the property to determine how much a private lender can lend.
+Typically, one of our analysts will inspect the property to determine the maximum amount a private lender can lend.
 On more significant properties, we may like to send out our appraiser.

 Note: Properties outside the “GAM” (Greater Metropolitan Area) have a $500 US site inspection fee.
 This includes all beach areas, Arenal, Puerto Viejo, Monteverde, and Quepos.